ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-08-aws-sysops-elasticache.md

 # Overview
 ElastiCache is a managed service the provides caching services for apps.
 There are two engines available from ElastiCache: Redis and memecached.
 The signifigant differences between memcached and redis make for differences in monitoring and scaling.

+ElastiCache only backs up Redis clusters.
+Snapshots backup the data for the entire cluster at a specific time and probably cause a performance degradation.
+Try to backup read replicas!

 ## memcached
 multithreaded; and performs well up to 90% utilization then increase size of node or # of nodes